Critical Role campaign two: Reception

 However, critics emphasized the length of Critical Role as a potential entry barrier to viewers.
 Both Turney and Johnston called starting the series "daunting" due to the episode lengths.
 Brie Mihele of TheGamer wrote the show's length "can be a huge barrier to starting" the show as Critical Role has produced new content every week "for the past two years" and that watching that enormity can seem "like an uphill battle".
 She noted three ways to catch up: Critical Role's official Critical Recap videos, the fan-run website "CritRoleStats", and traditional binge-watching.
 Turney also wrote that viewers should enjoy the show at "their own pace" and "not stress about completing all episodes" within a set period of time; additionally, there are many "Critical Role summaries and recaps" online for those "who want to quickly catch up to a certain arc".

 "Ours is a story of heroism and hope in a dark world.
 A story many of us need.
 One that turns in unexpected ways, and one I believe in."

 — Dungeon Master Matt Mercer, in response to fan backlash over Molly's death.

 Critics also commented on the campaign's various plot twists and revelations, with a particular emphasis on Mollymauk's death and the return of his body in the form of the antagonist Lucien.
 Tyler Wilde, writing for PC Gamer in 2018, said Molly's death impacted both the cast and the community with the Twitch audience left "inconsolable".
 Wilde commented that it showcases the difference between live and scripted shows – "it was heartbreaking, but chance is partly what makes Critical Role and other tabletop gaming shows alluring".
 Wilde also highlighted that the player character death changed how "play is interpreted" as with the addition of proven mortality, recklessness feels like a bolder choice by the players.
+Aimee Hart, in a retrospective for Polygon in 2026, commented that Mollymauk's death occurred when Critical Role still live streamed so both the audience and cast experienced "the emotions and circumstances at the same time, giving authenticity not only to Taliesin Jaffe's despair at the loss of his character but also to the heartbreak of Dungeon Master Matthew Mercer and Jaffe's fellow castmates".
+Hart opined that player character deaths in subsequent campaigns have less of an edge, as the episodes being pre-recorded has allowed Critical Role to announce ahead of time when an episode will "be particularly stressful".
 Margarida Bastos included Molly's funeral on Collider's "9 Most Memorable Moments From Critical Role's The Mighty Nein" list stating that "it's impossible not to be moved by the actors' heartfelt performances.
 Moreover, the fact that Molly's funeral acquires a whole new connotation almost a hundred episodes later, establishes the full relevance of this moment in the grander scheme of the story".